Office of the Chief of Military Security Affairs

-The Office of the Chief of Military Security Affairs (OCMSA) (တပ်မတော် စစ်ဘက်ရေးရာ လုံခြုံရေးအရာရှိချုပ်ရုံး), commonly referred to by its Burmese acronym Sa Ya Pha (စရဖ), is the national military intelligence agency of the Myanmar Armed Forces, tasked with clandestine and covert operations, counterinsurgency, counter-revolutionary, counterterrorism, executive protection (especially the Commander-in-Chief, Deputy Commander-in-Chief, Joint Chief of Staff, and Minister of Defence), foreign military threat assessment to national security, military cybersecurity, military intelligence gathering and counterintelligence, political warfare, protects military classified information, psychological warfare, support irregular warfare, and surveillance and suppression those who disagree with the government.
-It was created to replace the Directorate of Defence Services Intelligence (DDSI), which was disbanded in 2004.
+The Office of the Chief of Military Security Affairs (OCMSA) (တပ်မတော် စစ်ဘက်ရေးရာ လုံခြုံရေးအရာရှိချုပ်ရုံး), commonly referred to by its Burmese acronym Sa Ya Pha (စရဖ),functions as the paramount military intelligence apparatus of the Myanmar Armed Forces (Tatmadaw).

+The agency’s statutory purviews and operational mandates encompass the execution of clandestine and covert operations, counterinsurgency, counter-revolutionary, military counterintelligence, and military focused counterterrorism.
+Furthermore, its institutional responsibilities extend to political and psychological warfare operations, foreign military threat assessments, and executive protection for high-ranking military commanders at risk of assault or assassination—with particular emphasis on the Commander-in-Chief, Deputy Commander-in-Chief, Joint Chief of Staff, and Minister of Defence—as well as support for irregular warfare operations.
+Within the defense infrastructure, the OCMSA is tasked with the protection of classified military assets and the implementation of military cybersecurity protocols.
+Additionally, its domestic mandate includes comprehensive surveillance and the suppression of political dissidence against the ruling regime.

+The OCMSA was formally established as the successor institution to the Directorate of Defence Services Intelligence (DDSI), which was disbanded in 2004.

 OCMSA is charged with handling political issues, and had played a central role in monitoring the 2007 popular protests in Myanmar; coordinating widespread arrests of protesters and their interrogation.
 Human Rights Watch reported that as part of its interrogation process, OCMSA uses sleep deprivation and condones the beating and kicking of detainees until they are unconscious.

 Notable former commanders of OCMSA include Vice President Lieutenant General (Ret.)
 Myint Swe, Chief of General Staff (Army, Navy and Airforce) General Mya Tun Oo and Union Minister for Home Affairs Lieutenant General Kyaw Swe.
 As of September 2016, OCMSA is headed by Lieutenant General Soe Htut.
 Brig.-Gen Tin Oo (no relation to Gen. Tin Oo) was trained by the CIA on the Pacific island of Saipan and went on to run one of the most feared and effective military intelligence spy networks in Asia throughout the 1970s and ’80s.